 He came to a halt and did not complete the course.

-The 28-year-old was hoping to become the first male Alpine skier to clinch three Olympic gold medals at one Games since France’s Jean-Claude Killy 1968.
+The 28-year-old was hoping to become the first male alpine skier to clinch three Olympic gold medals at one Games since France’s Jean-Claude Killy in 1968.

 How the race was won

-Kristoffersen produced a nearly flawless first run, racing through the 66 gates in impressive 47.72 seconds with Sweden’s Andre Myhrer only 0.21 seconds behind and Victor Muffat-Jeandet from France, bronze medallist in the combined, in third.
+Kristoffersen produced a nearly flawless first run, racing through the 66 gates in an impressive 47.72 seconds with Myhrer only 0.21 seconds behind and Victor Muffat-Jeandet from France, bronze medallist in the combined, in third.

-But it was Switzerland’s Ramon Zenhausern who was on fire in the second run.
+But it was Ramon Zenhausern who was on fire in the second run.

-The unmistakable Zenhausern, who is 2 metres (6 feet 7″) tall came storming down the hill to move up from ninth into the leading position.
+The unmistakable Swiss, who is 2 metres (6 feet 7″) tall came storming down the hill to move up from ninth into the leading position.

-With two men left to go, Zenhausern was still in the gold medal spot.
-Even Zenhausern himself could scarcely believe it.
+With two men left to go, Zenhausern was still in the gold-medal spot.
+Even he himself could scarcely believe it.

 But Myhrer delivered at the crucial moment.